-javax.realtime.device.RawDoubleWriter createRawDoubleWriter(RawMemoryRegion region,
+javax.realtime.device.RawDoubleWriter createRawDoubleWriter(RawMemoryRegion region, region indicated the address space from which the new instance should be taken.

-long base,

-int count,

-int stride)

 throws SecurityException,

 OffsetOutOfBoundsException,

 SizeOutOfBoundsException,

-'''
+MemoryTypeConflictException,

+UnsupportedRawMemoryRegionException

 Create an instance of a class that implements RawDoubleWriter166 and accesses memory of region in the address range described by base, stride, and count.
 The actual extent of the memory addressed by the object is stride size of RawDoubleWriter count.
 The object is allocated in the current memory area of the calling thread.